Jayden Smith

-Jayden Smith (born 4 July 2007) is a New Zealand footballer who plays for the Wellington Phoenix.
+Jayden James Smith (born 4 July 2007) is a New Zealand footballer who plays for the Wellington Phoenix.

 Club career

 Youth career

 Smith played for FC Nelson at youth and senior level, before joining the Phoenix academy in 2023.
 Smith originally played in the midfield, before transitioning to a centre-back after joining the Phoenix Academy.
 He attended Nelson College while living in Nelson.

 Wellington Phoenix

 Smith signed his first pro-contract for the club on 7 October 2024.
 On 20 October 2024, Smith made his debut for the Wellington Phoenix in an A-League Men match against Western United.

 International career

 Smith was called up for the New Zealand U20 squad for the first time in May 2025, for two friendlies against Chile.

 Smith was named as part of the 21-player New Zealand U20 squad for the 2025 FIFA U-20 World Cup that took place in Chile from September to October 2025.
 Smith made three appearances in the tournament, with New Zealand exiting after the conclusion of the group stage.